-Like most of us, Bell Rule’s Dean Schneider resulted to solar fencing for his cattle ranch because of lack of electricity.
-In this article, we will be discussing the systems he uses to install the solar fencing, including how they function to power the fences.
+Like most of us, Bell Rule’s Dean Schneider resulted in solar fencing for his cattle ranch because of lack of electricity.
+In this article, we will be discussing the systems he uses to install solar fencing, including how they function to power the fences.

 Within the space of one year, we had put in place two durable solar fences.
 The first was assembled with a battery, a Direct Current 6 joule charger, a solar panel of 100 watts, and a charge controller.